Yvonne-Analyst/DATA-CLEANING-USING-PYTHON./README.md

 # DATA-CLEANING-USING-PYTHON.
 **MARKETING CAIMPAIGN DATA CLEANING PROJECT.**

-Overview
+**Overview**
 This project focuses on cleaning and preparing a messy marketing campaign dataset using Python in a Jupyter Notebook.
 The goal was to transform raw, inconsistent data into a structured and analysis-ready dataset by applying practical data cleaning techniques.

 **Tools & Technologies**

-Python
+Python,
-Jupyter Notebook
+Jupyter Notebook,
-Pandas
+Pandas,
 NumPy

 **Dataset**
 File: marketing_campaign_data_messy.csv

 Contains campaign-level data such as:
-Campaign ID
+Campaign ID,
-Campaign Name
+Campaign Name,
-Channel
+Channel,
-Spend
+Spend,
-Impressions & Clicks
+Impressions & Clicks,
-Start & End Dates
+Start & End Dates,
 Campaign Status (Active/Inactive)